GustafEnebog/project-2/README.md

   + etc.
 + Implementing more features, e.g.
   + Free choice of nr. of wings
-  + Free choice of wing panels
+  + Free choice of nr. wing panels
-+ More display options (toggle with radio buttons)
++ More display options (toggle with radio buttons):
-  + Implement radio buttons (and functionality) for:
   + Showing right wing half instead of left as is now the case (write function that multiples y-coordinates with -1 and then subtracts half span)
   + Showing the whole wing, i.e. both left- and right- wing halves (write functions that subtracts half span to left wing half and then add right wing half)
   + Rotate wing into a horizontal position (write function that transposes plot coordiantes or use the [canvas rotate method](https://www.w3schools.com/jsref/canvas_rotate.asp))